Hymns in the Church of Jesus Christ of Latter-day Saints: Hymns—for Home and Church

+Prior to its October 2023 general conference, the church released details about the new music.
+The hymnbook and children's songbook will be consolidated into a single volume, featuring about 375 selections.
+New selections for the hymnbook started being released in 2024, with the new music book now titled Hymns—for Home and Church.
+As of May 4, 2025, 37 new hymnhs have been released and are available on the LDS Church's website.

+Part of the hymnbook will also constitute a "core collection" of hymns or songs taken from the current volumes.
+The completed new hymnbook is expected to be released by the end of 2026 in English, French, Spanish, and Portuguese, with a plan to publish in at least 50 total languages by 2030.

 Changes in hymn tunes

 Early LDS hymnbooks had no tunes, and the chorister was expected to select a tune that matched the meter and mood of the hymn text.
 It was not always expected that the congregation sing the text with the same tune each time.
 Even after music was printed with the hymn texts, however, the tunes used with each hymn text have changed from time to time in Latter-day Saint hymnbooks.
 For example, of the twenty-six hymns in the 1985 hymnal that were included in the 1835 hymnbook, only five of the original hymns are probably still sung to their original tunes.
 These are: